 Other stadiums under construction include the Lusail Iconic Stadium, which will be encircled by a moat and joined to its car parks by bridges; Al Rayyan Stadium, with shaded seats inside and an enormous exterior membrane screen onto which games and announcements can be projected; Al Bayt Stadium, designed like an asymmetrical seashell; Al Wakrah Stadium, inspired by the sails of the region’s traditional dhow boats; and Al Thumama Stadium, which takes its shape from the taqiyah cap that Muslims often wear during their five daily prayers.

-Feature: Al Jazeera TV
+Feature: Al Jazeera

-Al Jazeera, which means ‘The Island’ in English, was originally launched as an Arabic news and current-affairs satellite-TV channel, funded with a generous grant from the emir of Qatar.
-It has been subsidised by the emir on a year-by-year basis since, despite the airing of criticism of his own government.
+Al Jazeera, which means ‘the island', was originally launched in 1996 as an Arabic-language news and current-affairs satellite-TV channel, funded with a generous grant from the emir of Qatar.
+It has been subsidised by the leader of Qatar on a year-by-year basis since, despite airing criticism of his own government.
 The station was originally staffed by many former members of the BBC World Service, whose Saudi-based Arabic-language TV station collapsed under Saudi censorship; a close relationship with the BBC continues to this day.

 Al Jazeera is widely watched across the Middle East, where it gives audiences rare exposure to debate, independent opinion and alternative perspectives on regional issues.
 In 2006, a 24-hour, seven-day-a-week news channel called Al Jazeera English was launched and broadcast to more than 260 million households in over 130 countries.